Ateni gorge

 Ateni gorge is a gorge in the valley of Tana River (sometimes also called Tana gorge) in northern spurs of Trialeti Range of the Lesser Caucasus mountains.
 It is situated about 8 km south of the city of Gori in Shida Kartli region of the Republic of Georgia.

 The gorge has a number of architectural monuments.
 Among them Ateni Sioni Church of the 7th century, Ateni fortress of at least 10th century, and a small church of the 7th-9th century.
-A historical town of Ateni was built in the 11th century, but completely destroyed subsequently.
+A historical town of Ateni was built in the 11th century, but later completely destroyed.